RahulModak74/Bayesian-Traffic-Prism/PolySwarm.md

 # Integrating PolySwarm with Bayesian Traffic-Prism WAF

 Bayesian Traffic-Prism is an advacned  WAF enhancement that adds session intelligence and behavioral analysis on top of traditional firewalls.
-Integrating PolySwarm's decentralized threat intelligence marketplace could significantly strengthen your solution by adding crowdsourced security expertise.
+Integrating PolySwarm's decentralized threat intelligence marketplace could significantly strengthen  solution by adding crowdsourced security expertise.
 Here's how you could integrate them:

 ## Integration Architecture